software-tools-books/js4ds/_en/interactive.md

 Of course,
 no good deed goes unpunished.
 The price that we pay
-for organising our application into separate components is that now we must import the dependencies of each component and export the component itself within each script.
+for organizing our application into separate components is that now we must import the dependencies of each component and export the component itself within each script.